Persisting data in server in React TreeGrid

-Edited data can be persisted in the database using the RESTful web services.
+Edited data can be persisted to a database using RESTful web services.

-For your information, the ODataAdaptor persists data in the server as per OData protocol.
+The ODataAdaptor persists data on the server according to the OData protocol.

 URL adaptor